 After the gym, it was up to London for the Chelsea Flower Show.
 We tend to go every few years to get some inspiration for the garden – but fail to implement much (if any) of it.
 Still, it’s a good day out.
 This year was very enjoyable in good weather – even though it was a bit too crowded for my liking.
 Great show and artisan gardens and outstanding exhibits in the Great Pavilion.
 I’m not sure if I’m inspired or intimidated – probably both.

-Back to Oxfordshire on Saturday after a run early in the morning (about 4.3miles – 7km).
+I ran in London on Saturday morning (about 4.3miles – 7km).
 It went well to the half way point but then my recent right calf niggle became a current right calf pull.
 I finished the run at a hobble and well over a minute per km slower than the first half.
 How do I train for, and run, a marathon in April with no muscle issues, only pull one on a reasonably gentle 4 mile run the following month?
 It hurts a lot – but at least that takes my mind off the Achilles tendons.

 We drove back to Oxfordshire later with our sons who came back for the Bank Holiday weekend which is good compensation for the calf.